 About Carrier Screening

 Today we know about over 7,000 genetic diseases, affecting about 1 in 100 pregnancies.
-Sadly, most of these lead to miscarriage, birth defects, early death or disability.
+Sadly, many of these lead to miscarriage, birth defects, early death or disability.
 Some are very rare but some of the most common diseases are caused by just one single gene defect, for example hereditary hearing loss, sickle cell anaemia and thalassaemia.

 Most people don’t know they are ‘carriers’ for these genetic diseases and so, each year, parents are devastated when their child is born with a serious and life-threatening genetic disorder.
 As an example 1:25 people in the UK are carriers for Cystic Fibrosis.
 Often there have been no previously affected family members.
 Carriers can be completely healthy individuals who, nevertheless, have a mutant version of a critical gene.